JohnFireSword/JohnFireSword/README.md

 # 💫 About Me

 Hey, I'm **John** — junior software engineer working across web and mobile.
 I build stuff that feels good to use and makes sense under the hood.

+### 🔧 Recent Projects
+- 📝 A smart daily organizer with secure notes, tasks, and calendar logic
-🚗 A two-sided transport booking app built for drivers and clients<br></li><br><li>🧾 A client profile tool packed with real-time data, activity tracking, and messaging<br></li></ul><br>🛠 I use Isar and Firebase for local and cloud data handling, and integrate real-time features like background geolocation and calendar systems.<br><br>I care about clean UI, responsive UX, and practical architecture.
-Always learning, building, and iterating.
+- 🚗 A driver–client transport app with live updates, requests, and booking flow
+- 🧾 A client profile tool packed with real-time data, activity tracking, and messaging

+I keep things modular, reactive, and testable — always learning, always shipping.

 ## 🌐 Socials: